nselem/ConabioAngularDemo/README.md

 docker run -u $(id -u) --rm -p 4200:4200 -v "$PWD":/app trion/ng-cli ng serve -host 0.0.0.0

-so I followed this other [tutorial](https://medium.com/@DenysVuika/your-angular-apps-as-docker-containers-471f570a7f2  ) And I was able to see my app att port 3000.
+so I followed this other [tutorial](https://medium.com/@DenysVuika/your-angular-apps-as-docker-containers-471f570a7f2  ) And I was able to see my app at port 3000.
 I also consult how this other [tutorial](https://mherman.org/blog/dockerizing-an-angular-app/  ).

 ## Single page application